 Twenty-four patterns ("languages") were generated for each pattern type.
-Within each of Types II-VI,

-6 patterns were generated in each of the cells defined by crossing the two factors $Both\ Same\ Segment$ and $Both\ Same\ Genus$.
-A $Both\ Same\ Segment$ pattern was one where two of the relevant features occurred in the same segmental position, e.g., " C_1 is voiced iff C_1 is coronal".
-A $Both\ Same\ Genus\ pattern$ was one where two of the relevant features instantiated the same phonological feature, e.g., " C_1 is voiced iff C_2 is not voiced".
-Since both factors could not be simultaneously true for Type II, 12 patterns, rather than 6, were generated for the Type II cell where both were false.
+Within each of Types II-VI, six patterns were generated in each of the cells defined by crossing the two factors Both Same Segment and Both Same Genus.
+A Both Same Segment pattern was one where two of the relevant features occurred in the same segmental position, for example, " C_1 is voiced iff C_1 is coronal."
+A Both Same Genus pattern was one where two of the relevant features instantiated the same phonological feature, for example, " C_1 is voiced iff C_2 is not voiced."
+Since both factors could not be simultaneously true for Type II, 12 patterns, rather than 6, were generated for the Type II cell, where both were false.
 There were therefore three kinds of Type II pattern.
-In one type, the two pattern-relevant features occurred in the same segment (e.g., they might have been both in the first consonant); the factor $Both\ Same\ Segment\ had$ the value 1 (= TRUE) for that pattern, while the factor $Both\ Same\ Genus\ had$ the value 0 (= FALSE) for that pattern.
-In another type, the two pattern-relevant features belonged to the same genus (e.g., one of them might have been "voicing of the first consonant" and the other "voicing of the second consonant"); the factor $Both\ Same\ Genus\ had\ the value$ 1 for that pattern, and the factor $Both\ Same\ Segment\ had\ the value\ 0$ for that pattern.
+In one type, the two patternrelevant features occurred in the same segment (e.g., they might have been both in the first consonant); the factor Both Same Segment had the value 1 (=TRUE) for that pattern, while the factor Both Same Genus had the value 0 (=FALSE) for that pattern.
+In another type, the two pattern-relevant features belonged to the same genus (e.g., one of them might have been "voicing of the first consonant" and the other "voicing of the second consonant"); the factor Both Same Genus had the value 1 for that pattern, and the factor Both Same Segment had the value 0 for that pattern.
 In the third type ("basic" Type II), the two pattern-relevant features occurred in different segments and belonged to different genera (e.g., they might have been "voicing of the first consonant" and "backness of the second vowel").

 The reason for distinguishing the Both Same Segment and Both Same Genus subcases is that GMECCS, like all of the other learning and categorization models discussed in this paper, approaches the learning task without any expectation that particular features will be more closely related to each other than others.
-This may be true of humans for the shape, size, and color of visual stimuli (but see Kurtz et al. 2013, and below on Experiment 2), but we have grounds to suspect that it may not be true of human phonological learning.
-If two relevant features of a pattern are in the same segment, a participant could solve (or partly solve) it by analyzing it as a segmental rather than a featural pattern (e.g., for a Type II pattern like " C_1 is voiced iff C_1 is coronal" is equivalent to " C_1 is either [k] or [d].")
+This may be true of humans for the shape, size, and color of visual stimuli (but see Kurtz et al., 2013, and below on Experiment 2), but we have grounds to suspect that it may not be true of human phonological learning.
+If two relevant features of a pattern are in the same segment, a participant could solve (or partly solve) it by analyzing it as a segmental rather than a featural pattern (e.g., for a Type II pattern like " C_1 is voiced iff C_1 is coronal" is equivalent to " C_1 is either [k] or [d]").